dylanesque/Cheatsheets/graphql.md

 - A *Field* is an attribute of an object type.

+- *Resolvers* are functions that take several arguments for queries or mutations.
+Discussed in depth here: https://graphql.org/learn/execution/#root-fields-resolvers

 # SDL

 - The Schema Definition Language is how we describe objects in GraphQL